 The agreements made between the municipality and COA

-The arrangements for the temporary shelter are set out in a board agreement between the municipality and COA.
-The main agreements are:
+The agreements on the temporary shelter location are laid down in an administrative agreement between the municipality and the COA.
+The most important agreements are:

-• The emergency shelter was initially limited to one year and that year starts upon the arrival of the first residents.
+• The emergency shelter was initially limited to one year, and that year starts with the arrival of the first residents.
 The first residents arrived in February 2022.
-After the first year, COA requested an extension.
+After the first year, the COA requested an extension.
 This extension was granted for a period of 2 years, until February 2025.
 There is room for 630 people in the shelter.
-At least half of these are status holders (refugees with a residence permit) and the other residents are asylum seekers with a high chance of a residence permit.
+At least half of them are status holders (refugees with a residence permit) and the other residents are asylum seekers with a high chance of a residence permit.
 There will be no unaccompanied minor asylum seekers.

-• Security is always present at the reception location.
-COA and the municipality take action in case of nuisance.
+• There is always security present at the reception location.
+The COA and the municipality take measures in case of nuisance.

-• Security is always present at the reception location.
-COA and the municipality take action in case of nuisance.
+• There is always security present at the reception location.
+The COA and the municipality take measures in case of nuisance.

 • Most residents go to work during the day and children go to school.
 There is also plenty to do at the reception location.
-COA involves Zoetermeer parties such as the Dutch Refugee Council and the Piëzo Foundation wherever possible.
+Where possible, the COA involves Zoetermeer parties such as Vluchtelingenwerk and Stichting Piëzo.

-• The municipality of Zoetermeer may terminate the management agreement in the interim if the presence of and nuisance caused by the residents of the reception location demonstrably leads to a disturbance of public order.
+• The municipality of Zoetermeer can terminate the management agreement prematurely if the presence of and the nuisance caused by the residents of the shelter location demonstrably leads to a disruption of public order.

 You can read a detailed explanation in the other topics on these web pages.
 There you will also find answers to frequently asked questions about counseling, safety or volunteering, for example.